haskell/core-libraries-committee/PROPOSALS.md

       a single commit.
 At the moment GitLab does not offer "squash-and-merge" option in UI, so this has to be maintained manually.
 6. after the proposal is approved, coordinate with CLC and GHC team:
-    * The proposal needs to be labeled as "approved" and "awaits-merge"
+    * CLC needs to label the proposal as "approved" and "awaits-merge"
-    * Add a comment to the GHC MR "Approved by CLC in [link to the vote outcome]" and get approval
+    * CLC or GHC team needs to add a comment to the GHC MR "Approved by CLC in [link to the vote outcome]" and approve the MR
     * Double check that the changelog and the commit messages are in order
     * Raise an issue on GHC GitLab to help GHC team with tracking
-    * MR needs to be assigned to Marge Bot, then wait until merged (done by either CLC or GHC devs)
+    * CLC or GHC team needs to assign the MR to Marge Bot
-    * Remove proposal labels "approved" and "awaits-merge" and add "base-4.XX" (coordinate wiht GHC devs which base would be the first to release the change)
+    * After merging, CLC needs to remove the proposal label "awaits-merge" and add "base-4.XX" (coordinate wiht GHC devs which base would be the first to release the change)

 ## The "when"